Preparing Your Toddler for Preschool: Building Confidence And Independence

 Connector Straws and Magnetic Blocks – Ideal for creating intricate structures and discovering new formations.

-5. Unlock Imagination Through Storytelling
+4. Unlock Imagination

-How to Encourage Storytelling:
+How to Encourage Storytelling

-Ask Open-Ended Questions – Stimulate deeper thinking by asking, “What happens next?” or “Why did the character choose that?”.
+Ask Open-Ended Questions – Stimulate deeper thinking by asking, “What happens next?” or “Why did the character choose that?”

-Use Multimodal Prompts- Combine a simple picture, a sound cue, or an object to spark ideas to engage and support vocabulary growth.
+Use Multimodal Prompts- combine a simple picture, a sound cue, or an object to spark ideas to engage and support vocabulary growth.

 Celebrate Attempts, Not Perfection: Respond with interest and specific praise, such as “I loved when the bunny hid”.